kevin-gwyrdh/xitbash/README.md

 grep gensub https://github.com/coderofsalvation/kanban.bash

 # NOTES
+There are two versions.

+xit tries to follow the [x]it format

-xit changes to allow todo.txt task lists to work
+xit-bash has made some changes to the [x]it format to allow todo.txt task lists to work

 ( ) used instead of [ ]